Personal Loans vs. Balance Transfer Credit Cards

 At the end of the day, balance transfer credit cards are usually best for consumers who don’t have a ton of debt to pay off due to the fact that you typically get 0% APR for just 12 to 21 months.
 Your interest rate will reset to the higher variable rate after that, so you need to keep in mind just how temporary the benefits from balance transfer credit cards can be.

-As an example of how these cards work, the Citi Diamond Preferred Credit Card comes with 0% APR on purchases and balance transfers for 21 months after the date of your first transfer.
+As an example of how these cards work, the Citi Diamond Preferred Credit Card comes with 0% APR on balance transfers for 21 months after the date of your first transfer.
 (Transfers must be made within the first 4 months after account opening.)
 It also comes with an intro 0% APR on purchases for the first 12 months after account opening.
 However, the rate will reset to the higher variable rate of 13.74%-23.74% after that.
-Further, a 3% balance transfer fee (minimum $5) applies.
+Further, a 5% balance transfer fee (minimum $5) applies.

 Pros and Cons of Balance Transfer Credit Cards